The Effect of Time Series Distance Functions on Functional Climate Networks: Results and discussion

-The influence of the edge density $p$ on the networks is illustrated in Fig. \ref{fig:net_global_measures}.
-When the edge densities is very low ($p \leq 0.0004$), only the few highly similar pairs of time series are connected, resulting in a small number of edges and many disconnected components.
-In these cases, the average path length (distance between nodes) $L$ is low and the clustering coefficient (density of triangles in the network) $C$ is high as a result for the few connected nodes considered in the measurements.
-The network modularity (community structures) $Q$ is also low for the same reason.
-When $0.0004 \leq p \leq 0.1$, peaks in $L$ and $Q$ appear.
-At the same time, $C$ decreases and form valleys.
-It happens because this interval represents a phase transition where the giant component emerges in the networks and more nodes are considered in the calculation.
-During this phase, nodes tend to connect with nodes with the same degree (positive assortativity), except in the network created using CDM distance function that is mainly disassortative (depicted as the lowest line in Fig. \ref{fig:net_global_measures} F).
-When $p \approx 0.01$, the networks are almost connected but they are still sparse.
-When $p \geq 0.01$, a lot of triangles appear and $C$ increases until it's maximum value ($C=1$) when the network is fully connected ($p=1$).
-On the other hand, the modularity decreases when the network is dense since there are no well defined communities.
-When $p \geq 0.01$, the networks show small-world features (high $C$ and low $L$), which however can be explained by the spatial embedding of the graph as emphasized in several previous studies \cite{Bialonski2010,Bialonski2011,Hlinka2012}.
+Around the percolation transition, we observe a sharp peak of $L$ and a marked decrease of $C$ at $p\sim\mathcal{O}(10^{-3})$.
+Both effects are directly related with the increasing connectivity of the network along with the emergence of a giant component.
+Notably, more and more nodes become (indirectly) connected in the network and thereby contribute to the calculation of both measures.
+During this phase (about $0.0004\lesssim p\lesssim 0.1$, nodes tend to connect with others of a similar degree (positive assortativity), except for the network created using the CDM distance function that is weakly disassortative (lowest line in Fig.~\ref{fig:net_global_measures}F).
+When $p \approx 0.01$, the networks are almost connected (with only very few isolated nodes) but still sparse.
+When $p \gtrsim 0.01$, more and more closed triangles appear, and $C$ increases towards its theoretical maximum value ($C=1$) obtained for a fully connected network ($p=1$).
+On the other hand, the modularity decreases when the network becomes dense since there are no well defined communities anymore.
+When $p \gtrsim 0.01$, the networks show apparent small-world features (high $C$ and low $L$), which however can be explained by the spatial embedding of the graph as emphasized in several previous studies \cite{Bialonski2010,Bialonski2011,Hlinka2012}.